-A Consortium Member may resign from the Consortium by providing 60 days' written notice to the Supercluster and the Project Lead (if the resigning Consortium Member is not the Project Lead).
-Specific obligations associated with a resignation will be specified in the Consortium Member's SOW or Schedule C. This Agreement will be deemed to be terminated as it applies to such resigning Consortium Member upon the expiry of the 60-day period referred to above.
+Any Consortium Member may resign from the Consortium by providing 60 days' written notice to the other Consortium Members.
+Without limiting Section 9.05 (Effect of Termination), specific obligations, if any, associated with wind-down obligations in the event of a resignation will be specified in the related SOW or Change Order.
+This Agreement will be deemed to be terminated as it applies to such resigning Consortium Member upon the expiry of the 60-day period referred to above.
 This Agreement will otherwise remain in force.